Cooking With Wine Blog

 Blueberry Ginger Mint Frozen Margaritas

-• Add blueberries and ½ cup of the sugar and ¼ cup of water to a saucepan over medium low heat for 5 minutes.
+• Add blueberries, ½ cup of the sugar and ¼ cup of water to a saucepan over medium low heat for 5 minutes.
 Remove and pour through a fine sieve.

-• Pour strained blueberry juice back into the saucepan with ¾ cup sugar and ¾ cup water over medium low heat for an additional 5 min.
-Remove from heat and set aside or place in fridge to cool completely.
+• Pour strained blueberry juice back into the saucepan with ¾ cup sugar and ¾ cup water (equal parts) over medium low heat for an additional 5 minutes.
+Remove from heat and set aside or place in the fridge to cool completely.
 Optionally, you can add a few mint leaves to the blueberries in the beginning to make a blueberry mint version of this simple syrup.

 • Add all ingredients to a blender and blend until a smooth consistency is achieved.
 Add more ice if you want a thicker consistency.